Location: E-470 Public Highway Authority - Aurora, CO Download: E-470 Public Highway Authority - Executive Director Brochure

 The ideal candidate will have a proven track record of success with knowledge and experience in transportation, information technology, and project management; tolling experience is highly preferred.
 Fiscal experience to include budget development and management is essential for this position.

 The ideal candidate will be a visionary leader who sets a positive example of competence, professionalism, energy and work ethic to the organization and community.
-This is a key position within the Authority, and it is essential for the successful candidate to work closely with Legislators, Government Agencies, Toll Service Partners, and the Department of Transportation.
+This is a key position within the Authority and it is essential for the successful candidate to work closely with Legislators, Government Agencies, and the Department of Transportation.
 Effective communication along with strong collaboration and team building skills will be necessary for this individual to be successful; advanced written and oral communication skills are imperative.

 It is essential for the Executive Director to work closely with the Authority in carrying out initiatives and setting the tone and vision for the staff.
 The successful candidate should have strong interpersonal skills and must have the capacity and interest to be an effective mentor and supportive leader for staff.

-The E-470 Public Highway Authority is offering a competitive salary range between $240,000 - $280,000 commensurate with experience along with a comprehensive benefits package.
+The E-470 Public Highway Authority is offering a competitive salary commensurate with experience and a comprehensive benefits package.
 Relocation assistance will be available for the successful out of area candidate.

 How to Apply